onebeyond/rascal/README.md

   }
 }
 ```
 Any attributes you add to the "options" sub document will be converted to query parameters.
-Providing you merge your configuration with the default configuration ```rascal.withDefaultConfig(config)``` you need only specify the attributes you need to override
+Providing you merge your configuration with the default configuration ```rascal.withDefaultConfig(config)``` you need only specify the attributes you want to override
 ```json
 {
   "vhosts": {